Skip to Content

 What Happens If You’re Fired While on Workers’ Comp?

-Two common concerns about how workers’ comp affects your employment:
+Two common concerns about how workers’ compensation affects your employment:

-• Employers can fire you for using workers’ comp: Georgia is an at-will employment state, which means that your employer can end your employment contract at any time for any nondiscriminatory reason.
-An employer could fire you for filing workers’ comp or for being unable to work due to your workplace injury.
-Again, this does not stop you from filing or receiving workers’ comp benefits, though.
+• Employers can fire you for using workers’ compensation: Georgia is an at-will employment state, so your employer can terminate your position for any nondiscriminatory reason, including being unable to work due to your injury.
+However, you can still file for and receive workers’ compensation benefits after separation.

 Fighting for Hard Workers Like You

-Hasty Pope, LLP and our Gainesville workers’ compensation attorneys are ready to amplify your voice and guide your workers’ comp claim.
-We are proud to advocate for people from all walks of life and in all career fields.
+Hasty Pope, LLP and our Gainesville workers’ compensation attorneys are ready to amplify your voice and support your workers’ compensation claim.
+We proudly advocate for people in all career fields across North Georgia.